If you’re like most writers, you want to turn your passion for writing into a real online business.

 Now, let’s dive into the step-by-step process on how to start freelance writing.

-I want to have you start getting similar results and finally make money online!
+I want to have you start getting similar results and finally make a real income from your laptop!

-Before I jump into the nitty gritty details, I want to talk about something most writers don’t discuss.
+Before I jump into picking a niche and pitching clients, I want to talk about something most writers don’t discuss.
 In fact, very few bloggers and online gurus don’t talk about it nearly enough either.

 But it’s vitally important to becoming successful as a writer, solopreneur and entrepreneur.